-Day 6, Tuesday 26th May: Força Real and limestone slopes
+Day 6, Tuesday 26th May: Força Real and limestone slopes.

-The aim this day was to head towards the coast in the hope of finding some Mediterranean specialities including Spanish Gatekeeper and Provence Chalkhill Blue.
+The aim this day was to head towards the coast, in the hope of finding some Mediterranean specialities including Spanish Gatekeeper and Provence Chalkhill Blue.

 Stop 1.
-After breakfast, we set out in an easterly direction, arriving at a spot near Força Real about 10km from the Med.
+After breakfast, we set out in an easterly direction, arriving at a spot near Força Real about 20 km from the Med.
 The weather was cool, with the thermometer reading 20°C. Before getting out of the vehicles, we noticed gathering clouds and a storm to the northeast over the sea which appeared to be coming our way, threatening to spoil the day.
-Nevertheless we walked a track in the hope of escaping the wind and soon found our first Western Marbled Whites but after no more than half an hour turned back, for the dark grey was now about to envelop us.
+Nevertheless, we walked a small track in the hope of escaping the wind and soon found our first Western Marbled Whites.
+After no more than half an hour we turned back, for the dark grey was now about to envelop us.
 Most of us were inside the vehicles as the first drops of rain began to fall but one or two stayed out, investigating a hillside of mixed scrub and grassland close to the vehicles.
 Quite soon, Julian and J found Spanish Gatekeeper, Wall and Grayling.
-In the time it took to walk back to the vehicles and announce that at least one of the Spanish specialities had been seen, the rain ceased and the clouds miraculously parted revealing blue sky.
-The Spanish Gatekeepers were a great reward having persevered and with that our expectations rose again.
-It was still breezy but the butterflies rested in sheltered spots and so we managed a few close wing photos of the striking undersides.
+In the time it took to walk back to the vehicles and announce that at least one of the Spanish specialities had been seen, the rain ceased and the clouds miraculously parted.
+The Spanish Gatekeepers were a good reward for having persevered and so our expectations rose again.
+It was still rather breezy but as the butterflies rested in sheltered spots, we managed a few close wing photos of the striking undersides.

 Stop 2.
-We made our way up to the view-point at Força Real and had a quick look across at the Med over to the east, then looped back around the hillside searching for Blue-spot Hairstreak and shelter, and the hope of finding a few more Spanish Gatekeepers.
-The 'Blue Spots' did not appear but the Spanish Gatekeepers did, some of us finding a few basking and allowing open wing photos.
+We made our way up to the view-point at Força Real and had a quick look at the Med over to the east then looped back around the hillside searching for Blue-spot Hairstreak and shelter, in the hope of finding a few more Spanish Gatekeepers.
+The 'Blue Spots' did not appear but the Spanish Gatekeepers did, and we found a few basking, allowing for good photos.
 We also witnessed a pairing.

-Stop 3.
-We then moved on to Estagel and the river.
-Parking the vehicles, we got out in search of hairstreaks.
-We managed to find a number of Ilex and False Ilex but alas, no Blue Spot Hairstreak.
-We also found a number of Burnet species and a few whites.
-Jim, who seemed to be rather adept at finding skippers, announced the presence of our first Lulworth Skipper as we were settling down to eat our packed lunches.
+also found a number of Burnet species and a few whites and Jim who seemed to be rather adept at finding skippers, announced the presence of Lulworth Skipper as we were settling down to eat our packed lunches.

 Stop 4.
-We made a short roadside foray into a patch of grasses and Helichrysums, finding False lex Hairstreak and Berger's Clouded Yellow.
+We made a short roadside stop to look for more hairstreaks at a patch of grasses and Helichrysums, finding False Ilex Hairstreak and Berger's Clouded Yellow.

 Stop 5.
 Our final stop was a hillside of limestone grassland.
-We walked along looking for butterflies and soon found Western Marbled White, Spanish Gatekeeper and a handful of Osiris Blues.
+We soon found Western Marbled White, Spanish Gatekeeper and a handful of Osiris Blues.
 Reaching a track on the other side of the hill, we saw Southern White Admiral and Oberthur's Grizzled Skipper.
-Nick and David eventually met up with Julian and finally found our target, Provence Chalkhill Blue.
-Another brilliant find for Nick.
-Julian was so impressed that he ran to fetch the others and brought them back in one of the vehicles, thus avoiding the long hike 'over the top.'
+Nick and David eventually met up with Julian and finally found our target Provence Chalkhill Blue which was another brilliant find!
+Julian was so impressed that he ran back to fetch the others and brought them back in one of the vehicles, thus avoiding the long hike 'over the top.'
 Everyone had a viewing of these wonderful butterflies even though perhaps only 4 were seen (2 on the track and 1-2 on the hill).
 In flight, they appeared silvery white with just a hint of blue, much paler than Chalkhill Blue.
 Bath White and Small Skipper were also found a little further on.